 Income Tax on Paper Gold in India

-• However, for gold held less than 2 years, the applied tax rate will be as per your income slab.
+However, for short term capital gains on sale of gold, the applied tax rate will be as per your income slab.

 Income Tax on Gold Derivatives